p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 Block generation is not a long, set problem, instead it is similar to a lottery.
 Each hash results in a random number in the range of 0 to 256-bit.
 If the hash is below the target, then the block has been won, if not, the nonce is incremented and the guessing process continues.

 For reasons of stability and low latency in transactions, the network tries to produce one block every 10 minutes.
 Every 2016 blocks, every Bitcoin client ompares the actual time it took to generate these blocks with the two week goal and modifies the target by percentage difference.
 This makes the proof-of-work problem more or less difficult.
+A single retarget never changes the target by more than a factor of 4 either way to prevent large changes in difficulty. [[9]] https://en.bitcoin.it/wiki/Target

 The bitcoin network has a global block difficulty.
 Valid block must have a hash below this target.
-Mining pools also have a pool-specific share difficulty setting a lower linit for shares. [[9]],[[10]]
+Mining pools also have a pool-specific share difficulty setting a lower linit for shares. [[10]],[[11]]

 Difficulty changes every 2016 blocks.
 This is calculated using the following formula: